-Our advice and assistance is free and confidential and we aim to make contact with you within 48 hours.
+Our advice and assistance is free and confidential.

-- Your parents or relatives may have asked you to leave
+- Parents or relatives have asked you to leave

 Homeless in an emergency?

-If you find yourself with nowhere to stay outside office hours or over the weekend please contact Housing Options out of hours 0121 569 6883 (24 hour callback service).
-We can only give advice in emergencies - if you have somewhere safe to stay, even if this is temporary, please contact during office hours (Monday to Friday 8am - 5.30pm) on 0121 368 1166.
+If you find yourself with nowhere to stay outside office hours or over the weekend please contact Housing Solutions out of hours 0121 569 6883 (24 hour callback service).
+We can only give advice in emergencies - if you have somewhere safe to stay, even if this is temporary, please contact during office hours (Monday to Friday 8am - 5.30pm) on 0121 368 1166 - option 2.

 How can we help?